-Welcome K-12 Schools!
-Our planetarium shows and the outreach activities we offer are special and so are we.
+Our planetarium shows and the outreach activities are special and so are we.
 Why?
-Because we are passionate about outreach and education, and we bring enthusiasm for science and learning!
-Our staff are all affiliated with the Department of Physics and Astronomy at Wayne State University, brining a dedication to science, teaching and research to their planetarium shows.
+Because we are passionate about outreach and education and we bring enthusiasm for science and learning!
+Our staff are all affiliated with the Department of Physics and Astronomy at Wayne State University, bringing a dedication to science, teaching and research to their planetarium shows.

 Our planetarium shows include more than just a full dome film.
 We begin each one of our shows with an interactive demonstration.
-After the lights come down, we continue with the current night sky, and then show your group a fulldome film.
+After the lights come down, we continue with the current night sky on fulldome film.

 We begin our planetarium shows with interactive demonstrations: